jespy3/kthw-tform/docs/compute.md

 Two compute instances to **host the Kubernetes worker nodes**.
 Each needs a pod subnet allocation from the Kubes cluster CIDR range which is used to give subnet allocations to compute instances at runtime.
 Here, the cluster's CIDR range is `10.200.0.0/16` which supports 256 subnets.

 Specs/Command Line/Console: (Same as the controllers above)
+- The CA cert, and worker node cert and private key files are all copied to the home directory of these worker instances (`~/`).

 ## Configuring SSH Access